 Fetching the page

 To make a request to a site, you'll first need an HTTP client to send that request.
-It just so happens, that HtmlUnit comes with a default class for that task, appropriate called WebClient
+It just so happens that HtmlUnit comes with a default class for that task, appropriately called WebClient

 .